gfpkelly1986/milestone-project-heritage-housing-issues/README.md

         - Plots might be bar,scatter,pie,heatmap etc. Analyse the data and see how best to visualize it.

-- Page 3: A page displaying the 4 houses' attributes and their respective predicted sale price.
+- Page 4: A page displaying the 4 houses' attributes and their respective predicted sale price.

     - Section 1:

+        - Overview of how this ML model satisfies Business requirement 1.

+        - View the inherited dataset of house in a dataframe.

+    - Section 2:

+        - Functionality to run predictive analysis.

-        - Display a message informing the summed predicted price for all 4 inherited houses.
+        - Display the predicted results and show a total for them.

-        - Add interactive input widgets that allow a user to provide real-time house data to predict the sale price.

-        - Quantity of widgets, their content and their functions to be mapped after the data is understood.

-- Page 4: A page indicating your project hypothesis(es) and how you validated it across the project.

-    - Section 1:

-        - Predictive Analysis Correlation:

-        - Provide a deployed working model that will predict the price of the 4 inherited houses and any inherited houses in the area.

-        - ToDo: How will this look?
-How will this be achieved?

 - Page 5:  A technical page displaying your model performance.
 If you deployed an ML pipeline, you have to display your pipeline steps.

     - Section 1:
         - ML Pipeline performance metrics + ML Pipeline performance outcomes (Summary)

         - The defined pipeline itself + features used to train the model and why/how they came to be the most important ones
+    - Section 2:
         - Document the Performance over the test and train sets
+        - Display plots of performance over train and test sets
+        - Interpret results to offer explantion of the plots.